 Jallepalli called the shooting an act of revenge, not self-defense, had Donald believed that it was the Miles brothers traveling in that white Lexus.
 He wanted to "get" the Miles brothers before they "got" him, the prosecutor said.

-"The truth is, the defendant's
+"The truth is, the defendant's desire, his anger got the better of him," Jallepalli said.

 Defense attorney Brooks Osborne said Donald's fear of being shot stems from his experiences growing up in violent Richmond neighborhoods.
 He's been shot at numerous times, and has a bullet lodged in his brain.
 Just two weeks before killing Ayyad, he was fired upon by the occupants of a white Lexus.